 “We don’t want strangers taking care of Mom!”

-“We promised Mom she would never go to a nursing home!”
+“We promised Dad he would never have to go to a nursing home!”

-“If you really love Mom, you should be able to keep it up for awhile longer, anyway."
+“If you really love Mom and Dad, you should be able to keep caring for them at home!”

 How to Deal with Greedy Siblings